-[See Dating Violence, Discrimination, Harassment, and Retaliation on page 34.]
+[See , Discrimination, Harassment, and Retaliation.]

 Distribution of Literature, Published Materials, or Other Documents (All Grade Levels)

 School Materials

 Publications prepared by and for the school may be posted or distributed, with the prior approval of the principal, sponsor, or teacher.
 Such items may include school posters, brochures, flyers, etc.